 Dress for the weather as conditions can change quickly.
 It is recommended you dress in layers.
-Let someone know where you are going and time you expect to return.
+Let someone know where you are going and the time you expect to return.
 Bring a cell phone and safety kit in case of emergency.
 Bring food and water.
+Be aware of the risks associated with carbon monoxide poisoning when using heaters inside an ice fishing shelter.